 When it comes to patients, do your research.
 Does your patient demographic skew younger or older?
 Slim or stocky?
 Choose imagery that’s believable.

-According to 2016 US census figures, more than 75% of people in the US are white, nearly 18% are Hispanic or Latino, 13% Black or African American, and nearly 6% Asian.
+According to 2019 US census figures, about 76% of people in the United States are white, more than 19% are Hispanic or Latino, more than 13%are Black or African American, and nearly 6% are Asian.
 Does your imagery reflect this diversity?

 Do your homework.
 Match the demographic to your area or the disease state.
 If possible, run the imagery by members of your target audience.